 “Standard” MX collection on robot mounted single crystals.
 Due to the high flux of MX3, an attenuated beam will be required to collect a full dataset from a single crystal, or multiple partial datasets merged from several crystals.

-Automated in-tray screening using a tray holder on the goniometer.
+Robot mounted iIn-tray screening using a tray holder on the goniometer.
+Automation is in development.

 High throughput fixed target collection using silicon chip-based sample holder.
 Chips will be loaded offline, aligned on the beamline (separate fixed-target stages) and collected.